stuartpb/barfspace/content/1c1b77bb-9e37-4d0a-9dd2-5bafbeee15f5.md

 I'm pretty sure I moved stuvern as a name to Vultr, actually?

+### More complex systems

+This isn't a computer, but it has the same contours of "machine I do my projects on that I want to document every change I make and headache I fix":

+- [Stuworks](81a063e3-0f64-4167-a6f9-10dfe2b76d1a.md) (Original Prusa i3 MK3S and environs)

 ## Alternative indices

 - [Misadventures in Microsoft Windows](30e0178d-b9df-4125-90e8-a52a7dda1456.md)